iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 When a character's level increases:

 - Their grit (3.2) increases by 1 for every 2 levels.
 E.g. a level 2 character has 1 point of grit.
-- Increase 1 attribute by 1 point.
-- Pick one other attribute and roll a D6.
-If the value exceeds the attribute, increase it by 1 point.
+- Pick one attribute and increase it by 1 point, pick one other attribute and roll a D6, if it is greater than the attribute increase it by 1.
-- Roll D6 x level.
-If the total is greater than hit points, increase hit points by 1.
+- Roll level x D6, if the total is greater than hit points, increase hit points by 1.

 ## 5. Followers and Hirelings